 IndieWebCamp Online 2019

-IndieWebCamp Online 2019 will be the second virtual camp, -.
-Sign up today!
+IndieWebCamp Online 2019 was the second virtual camp, -.

-Join us for this two day online or hybrid event (some Homebrew Website Clubs may choose to gather in person locally) where you can create, hack, and demo your personal website, learn about IndieWeb, connect with creatives, and help build a people first alternative to the corporate web.
+IndieWebCamp Online was a two-ish day online / hybrid event (some Homebrew Website Clubs may choose to gather in person locally) where participants created, hacked, and demoed personal websites, learned about IndieWeb, connected with creatives, and helped build a people first alternative to the corporate web.

-How: We will use a variety of synchronous and asynchronous technologies.
+How: With a variety of synchronous and asynchronous technologies.

 Register and RSVP to https://2019.indieweb.org/online!